Happy St. Patrick’s Day!

 When I was in kindergarten, my teacher, Ms. Jackson made sure to make St. Patrick’s day special.
 When my class and I were coming in from an afternoon on the playground, we found to our delight, Leprechauns had been in our classroom!
 Thousands of tiny gold foot prints and sparkling specs were stamped out across our tables, over the floor and into our little cubbys.
 When we found these Irish men had left us delectable goodies, we were completely convinced pots of gold existed and Leprechauns were real.

 A couple days ago, my darling 5 year old neighbor told me about how leprechauns had visited his classroom.
 Then he asked me if they’ve ever come to see me.
 I smiled at the memory, but I don’t find traces of sparkles and gold anymore.
 Instead, I find traces of chocolate and mint scattered about my kitchen.
 Which, come to find out, is just as exciting.

 In the shape of seasonal four leaf clovers, these cookies look and taste like a true St. Patty’s treat.
-Quite popular among girl scout cookie enthusiasts, these natural cookie are a lovely rendition of your favorite Girls Scout cookie.
+Quite popular among Girl Scout Cookie enthusiasts, these natural cookies are a lovely rendition of your favorite mint cookie.
 I love the perfect blend of chocolate and mint.
-I love the perfect blend of natural ingredients but yet, they still lack gluten, wheat and sugar!
+I love the perfect blend of natural ingredients.
+I also love that they lack gluten, wheat and sugar!
 It’s safe to say the full robust chocolate minty flavor is nothing short of magical.

 1/2 cup unsalted Butter or Earth Balance Butter, at room temperature